sasha-talks-tech/New-York-Times/README.md

 * **persons**: <br>
 dataframe that I obtained by searching for certain names mentioned in the headlines, e.g. Serena Williams, Harriet Tubman and Malala Yousafzai.

-**Note**: The term "strong women" is used subjectively according to the criteria defined by me for the purpose of this exercise.
-It's by no means meant to exclude anyone from this group.
+**Note**: The term "strong women" is used subjectively according to the criteria defined by me for the purpose of this exercise, e.g women in politics, entrepreneurship, civil rights movement, social activism etc. It's by no means meant to exclude anyone from this group.
 I will appreciate any advice and guidance for expanding and enriching this dataset.

 Further comments, storyline and visualizations can be found in the slidedeck attached.
+If you have any questions, please don't hesitate to reach out!